-Condition # Condition Condition Currently Triggered Compliance Assessment Findings including evidence and comments 5) Within 60 business days following 1-year anniversary of the date commencing implementation of the Rehabilitation Management Plan, the approval holder must submit a report to the department which provides evidence the rehabilitation areas have achieved acceptance criteria.
-No Not Applicable Commencement of implementation of the Rehabilitation Management Plan has not occurred within the reporting period (23 February 2023 to 23 February 2024) and as such this condition was not assessed as part of this Annual Compliance Report.
+Condition # Condition Condition Currently Triggered Compliance Assessment Findings including evidence and comments Rehabilitatio on Requirements 3) Within 10 business days of the substantial completion of construction , the approval holder must notify the department in writing that construction is completed.
+No Not Applicable Substantial completion of construction has not occurred within the reporting period (23 February 2024 to 23 February 2025) and as such this condition was not assessed as part of this Annual Compliance Report.
+4) Within 20 business days of substantial completion of construction , the approval holder must commence implementing the Rehabilitation Management Plan .
+No Not Applicable Substantial completion of construction has not occurred within the reporting period (23 February 2024 to 23 February 2025) and as such this condition was not assessed as part of this Annual Compliance Report.
+5) Within 60 business days following 1-year anniversary of the date commencing implementation of the Rehabilitation Management Plan , the approval holder must submit a report to the department which provides evidence the rehabilitation areas have achieved acceptance criteria .
+No Not Applicable Commencement of implementation of the Rehabilitation Management Plan (RMP) has not occurred within the reporting period (23 February 2024 to 23 February 2025) and as such this condition was not assessed as part of this Annual Compliance Report.
 6) Once acceptance criteria are achieved, the approval holder must ensure acceptance criteria are maintained in all rehabilitation areas for at least 12 months following the date on which the report is submitted to the department in accordance with condition 5.
-No Not Applicable Commencement of implementation of the Rehabilitation Management Plan and assessment of acceptance criteria has not occurred within the reporting period (23 February 2023 to 23 February 2024) and as such this condition was not assessed as part of this Annual Compliance Report Environment tal Offset Requirements 7) To compensate for residual significant impacts to protected matters , up to the limits specified in Condition 2, the approval holder must commence implementing the Offset Area Management Plan (OAMP) prior to commencement of the action and continue to implement it for the remainder of the life of the approval.
-The approval holder must notify the Department in writing of the date of commencing OAMP implementation within 20 business days of the date of commencing OAMP implementation.
-Yes Compliant The date for commencement of the implementation of the OAMP was 17 July 2023, with notification via an email to the Department from Townsville City Council on the 26 July 2023.
+No Not Applicable Commencement of implementation of the Rehabilitation Management Plan and assessment of acceptance criteria has not occurred within the reporting period (23 February 2024 to 23 February 2025) and as such this condition was not assessed as part of this Annual Compliance Report nvironmen tal Offset Requirements 7) To compensate for residual significant impacts to protected matters , up to the limits specified in Condition 2, the approval holder must commence implementing the Offset Area Management Plan (OAMP) prior to commencement of the action and continue to implement it for the remainder of the life of the approval.
+The approval holder must: Yes Compliant The first Annual Compliance Report (Kleinfelder, 2024) documented compliance with this condition.
+The date for commencement of the implementation of the Offset Area Management Plan (OAMP) was 17 July 2023, with notification via an email to the Department from Townsville City Council on the 26 July 2023.
 The commencement of the Action occurred, following implementation of the OAMP, on 14 August 2023, as evidenced by an email on 25 August 2023 to the Department notifying of commencement of the Action.
-The Project is compliant with this condition.
-8) If the Southern Black-Throated Finch has not been detected within the Offset Area within 3 years of the date of commencing the OAMP implementation, the approval holder must provide to the department within 20 business days of the 3-year anniversary of the date of commencing the OAMP implementation, a report that includes: No Not Applicable Note, surveys for presence of the Southern Black-throated Finch are to be conducted yearly as per the OAMP and this condition to allow accurate reporting on the 3-year anniversary, however this condition was not assessed as part of this Annual Compliance Report.
-A) A detailed description of the survey method, timing and effort undertaken to detect the Southern Black-Throated Finch in the Offset Area, No Not Applicable Details relevant to this Condition have been included in the Ecological Survey Report, for reporting in year 3, which will be assessed as part of the next 12-month reporting period.
-This condition was not assessed as part of this Annual Compliance Report.